coolkid122/python-user-checker/README.md

 # How To Use

+Create a Discord webhook and replace "your_webhook_here" on roblox.py with the discord webhook you created.

-Create a folder with roblox.py and usernames.txt
+Create a folder with your modified roblox.py and usernames.txt

 Open python in the folder and run the line below depending on which Windows version you are on.